vinitkumar/vinitkumar.me/content/blog/memory-efficient-python/index.md

 def some_func(elem):
     ...

-huge_list_data = [...] # contains more than a hundred thousand elements
+huge_list_data = [...] # may contains more than a hundred thousand elements

 smaller_list_data = batch_list(huge_list_data, 100) # the batch size can be smaller chunks

 # now, in order to use them,
-# Iterate over the list over an infinite loop, so that you can keep running the
+# Iterate over the list over an infinite loop, so that you can keep running till the Iterator Exhausts and raises StopIteration

 while True:
     try: